 To watch for signs of rejection, you will likely get routine right heart biopsies.
 A biopsy is typically done once a week in the early period after a transplant, then gradually changed to monthly or longer intervals.
 The biopsy procedures may eventually stop.

 The right heart biopsy procedure may be done as an outpatient or as an inpatient if you are already in the hospital.
 The procedure involves a right heart catheterization.
 A special catheter is threaded through a vein in your neck or groin and into the right atrium of your heart.
-About 4 to 6 tiny tissue samples are then taken through the catheter and the tissue is checked in the lab for signs of rejection.
-If rejection is found, your anti-rejection medications may be adjusted.
+Your doctor takes 4 to 6 tiny tissue samples through the catheter and checks them for signs of rejection.
+If your doctor finds signs of rejection, he or she may adjust your anti-rejection medicine.
 The biopsy procedure has its own instructions and risks, and your healthcare provider will discuss these with you.

 Before you agree to the test or the procedure make sure you know: